TobiAdeniyi/glassdoor-salary-estimator/README.md

 In this instance - a user can input a data science related job title such as data scientist, machine learning engineer, etc...
 As input, the use may provide:

-* Role Type - Intern, Junior, Senior, Manager, ...
+* Role Type - Junior or Senior
 * Job title
 * Job location
 * Company name